Opentrons/opentrons/api/docs/v2/tutorial.rst

     :align: center
     :alt: Animation showing an empty well plate followed by the plate with diluent in every well.

-In plain English, we’re instructing the robot, “For every well on our plate, aspirate 100 µL of fluid from column 1 of the reservoir and dispense it in the well.”
+In plain English, you've instructed the robot, “For every well on the plate, aspirate 100 µL of fluid from column 1 of the reservoir and dispense it in the well.”
 That’s how we understand this line of code as scientists, yet the robot will understand and execute it as nearly 200 discrete actions.

 Now it’s time to start mixing in the solution.
 To do this row by row, nest the commands in a ``for`` loop: